How to Create a Customer Journey Map, the Right Way

 Best Practices and Strategies:

-• Conduct thorough research: Use surveys, interviews, and data analysis to build accurate personas.
+• Conduct thorough research: Use surveys, interviews, and journey analysis to build accurate personas.

 • Focus on key demographics and behaviors: Identify important traits such as age, job roles, pain points, and motivations.